Best Surfline Alternatives 2026: 8 Free & Cheaper Surf Forecast Apps

 Surfline is the default surf forecast for a lot of surfers, but it's not the only option — and increasingly, not the best option for every use case.
-Whether you want a cheaper subscription, personalization from your own sessions, raw NOAA data without a paywall, or just a different visualization, here are six real alternatives worth trying in 2026.
+Whether you want a cheaper subscription, personalization from your own sessions, raw NOAA data without a paywall, or just a different visualization, here are eight real alternatives worth trying in 2026, all free or cheaper than Surfline Premium ($119.99/yr).
 Each entry includes a clear "Best for" tag so you can pick by use case, not brand.

 “This is a personal way to get insights into when conditions are good — based on your own input and data.
 It’s a great way to use the data that comes off the buoys and put it all in a place where it is presentable and user friendly.” — rob——11123, Apple App Store review of LazySurfer